fitforecommerce/fitforecommercebook/setup-of-an-online-shop/evaluation-of-questionnaire.md

 #### _Interpretation of results:_

-The students started with a very positive attitude towards working in international teams and saw an importance and benefits in gaining skills in these fields. \(Average values above 3.2\) which could be increased during working on this subject for one week slightly by 0.1-0.2 points.
+The students displayed a very positive attitude towards soft skills like working in international teams and saw an importance and benefits in gaining skills in these fields, \(Average values above 3.2\) which could be increased during working on this subject for one week slightly by 0.1-0.3 points.

 #### Additional questions for evaluation after the course week: